51 Stalling & Spinning

 Spinning

-A spin can develop as a consequence of an asymmetric stall, which causes the airplane to rotate about a vertical axis and develop a steep, spiraling, nose-down flight path, as shown in the figure below.
+A spin can develop as a consequence of an asymmetric stall, which causes the airplane to rotate about a vertical axis and create a steep, spiraling, nose-down flight path, as shown in the figure below.
 While spins can be provoked on airplanes, such for flight demonstrations and pilot training, inadvertent spins are usually dangerous.

 In a spin, the wings are stalled and operate at a high angle of attack, even though the airplane’s attitude is distinctly nosed downward.
 Recovery from a spin requires counterintuitive control inputs from the pilot, which includes pushing forward on the control stick to lower the angle of attack and un-stall the wing, with simultaneous use of the opposite rudder (to the direction of spin) to stop the rotational motion.
 The rapid rotation about the vertical axis and the nose-down attitude can disorient a pilot, and many “stall/spin” accidents have occurred.

 Smaller airplanes, however, generally do not have such stall avoidance systems.
 Therefore, FAA certification standards for smaller civil airplanes with up to a 12,500 lb maximum takeoff weight require that they demonstrate stalls and spins.
-Such airplanes need to show a full recovery from stalls and a one-turn spin with the normal use of flight controls.
+Such airplanes need to show a full recovery from stalls and a one-turn spin with the regular use of flight controls.
 If intentional spins are to be allowed by certification, then the airplane must demonstrate a six-turn spin.
 Many GA airplanes are certified for spins if operated in the utility category, which usually means reduced gross weight and forward center of gravity position.
 Spin testing for certification is a potentially dangerous activity, so the test airplane will usually be equipped with some secondary spin-recovery device, such as a tail parachute.

 Summary & Closure